neondatabase/neon/docs/rfcs/038-aux-file-v2.md

    ^ not used due to key representation
 ```

+The prefixes of the directories should be assigned every time we add a new type of aux file into the storage within `aux_file.rs`.
+For all directories without an assigned prefix, it will be put into the `0xFFFF` keyspace.

 Note that inside pageserver, there are two representations of the keys: the 18B full key representation
 and the 16B compact key representation.
 For the 18B representation, some fields have restricted ranges
 of values.
 Therefore, the aux keys only use the 16B compact portion of the full key.